 Other Risk Factors

-In addition to the three main factors above, the following can increase
+In addition to the three main factors above, the following can increase risk of drowning:

 - Regular alcohol use around water;

 Though some drowning accidents cannot be avoided by any preventative measures, many deaths or injuries from drowning can be prevented by knowing the risk factors, proper supervision of children, and encouraging safe behaviors in and around water.